Why the HIPAA Security Rule Treats Every Practice the Same

 The Five Most Common HIPAA Violations in Small Practices

 OCR enforcement patterns reveal a consistent set of failures that appear across solo practices, group clinics, and specialty offices.
-Understanding where small practices most often fall short helps you prioritize your remediation efforts within any HIPAA compliance checklist for small practices — and makes the difference between a documented, good-faith program and an enforcement target.
+Understanding where small practices most often fall short helps you prioritize remediation efforts — and makes the difference between a documented, good-faith compliance program and an enforcement target.

-- Missing Business Associate Agreements — Small practices routinely share ePHI with vendors — billing companies, IT providers, cloud storage services — without executing a written BAA.
-Every BA relationship without a signed agreement is a separate, independently penalizable violation.
+- Missing Business Associate Agreements — Small practices routinely share ePHI with vendors — billing companies, IT providers, cloud storage services — without a signed BAA.
+Every BA relationship without a written agreement is a separate, independently penalizable violation.

 - Insufficient access controls — Shared login credentials, absent role-based access restrictions, and failure to terminate access when employees depart are the most frequently cited access control failures.
 Each instance of unauthorized ePHI access attributable to these gaps can be counted as a separate violation under OCR's penalty structure.

-- Untested contingency plans — A backup plan that has never been tested provides no assurance that ePHI can actually be recovered after a ransomware incident or hardware failure.
-OCR expects evidence that the plan works, not just that it exists on paper.
+- Untested contingency plans — A backup plan that has never been tested provides no assurance that ePHI can actually be recovered after a ransomware attack or hardware failure.
+OCR expects evidence that the plan works — not just that it exists on paper.

 - Inadequate training documentation — Security awareness training that cannot be demonstrated with completion records, dated materials, and role-appropriate content will not satisfy OCR's standard.
 A staff email reminder or informal walkthrough does not qualify.